hosein-fanai/Pits-and-Orbs/readme.md

 # Pits and Orbs Environment as a Multi-Agents System
 ## Description
-A simple game written from scratch in Python that has two modes: Terminal Printing and PyGame Window.
+A simple game written from scratch in Python having two modes: Terminal Printing and PyGame Window Rendering.
 To switch between these modes simply change this argument as follows: ```pygame_mode=True``` to have a nice PyGame enabling you to play the game manually.
+This argument is available in various files, classes, and functions, such as ```game.pits_and_orbs.PitsAndOrbs```, ```environment.pits_and_orbs_env.PitsAndOrbsEnv``` and ```utils.make_env```.
 The environment only allows players (or agents) to take 4 types of actions: ```Turn Right - Move Forward - Pick Orb Up - Put Orb Down```.
 It is obvious that ```Move Forward``` action means that the player moves to the next cell in the direction that it is in without crossing the boundaries.
-This argument is available in various files, classes, and functions, such as ```game.pits_and_orbs.PitsAndOrbs```, ```environment.pits_and_orbs_env.PitsAndOrbsEnv``` and ```utils.make_env```.
+The challenging part of training an agent is that this environment is partially observable which means that the agent only has access to its eight neighbors, but not the whole state board (a 2D array).
+A memory is implemented to appease this matter.
+The memory tries to save each new cells that the agent sees after getting partial observation.
 To build the game simply use the following:

 ```bash
 python3 ./game/setup.py build